benjaminpillot/gis-tools/README.md

 ## Install
 Be careful when you install GisTools dependencies.
-If you're not sure about it, prefer the conda installation which should take care of everything for you, except ``cpc.geogrids`` and ``nxmetis`` whose installation is described below.
+If you're not sure about it, prefer the conda installation which should take care of everything for you, except ``cpc.geogrids`` and ``elevation`` whose installation is described below.

 ### Using PyPi